csheldonhess/github-for-oer/README.md

 Originally created to help people share and build on each other's code, GitHub is what's known as a "version control" system.
 Version control solves this problem:
 [![a bunch of file names for the same file](images/phd052810s.gif)](http://phdcomics.com/comics/archive.php?comicid=1323)

+For people who want to read more about version control, [ProfHacker did a gentle introduction](https://www.chronicle.com/blogs/profhacker/a-gentle-introduction-to-version-control/23064) a while back.

 Additionally, GitHub solves the problem of keeping your projects safe&mdash;backed up to the cloud&mdash;and making it easy\* to share and collaborate on with other people.

 GitHub is only one of the many version control solutions available, but it's probably the most popular, not only with programmers, but with academics of all stripes (technical and non-technical).
 It has apps for Windows, Mac, and Linux.